 - Variance requests made on properties located within the Historic District shall no longer require HPC review prior to review by the Planning and Zoning Commission unless the improvement that is the subject of the variance request would also require a COA to be approved by the HPC. - Additions to the rear or side of a building that can be seen from the street but have no impact on the exterior architectural appearance of the structure can be approved through an administrative COA (vs. HPC review as is currently required). - Delete the "Application of Regulations" factor for consideration of a COA as it is duplicative with the current factor titled "Compatibility with District Character".
-The "Application of Regulations" factor reads as follows: The Commission may consider the height and bulk of buildings and areas of yards or setbacks within the context of existing neighborhoods in making its determinations. - Include an "Impact of Demolition" factor for consideration of a COA such that the HPC may
+The "Application of Regulations" factor reads as follows: "The Commission may consider the height and bulk of buildings and areas of yards or setbacks within the context of existing neighborhoods in making its determinations."
+"Compatibility with District Character" provides as follows: "The Commission and Zoning Administrator shall consider the compatibility of the proposed improvement with the character of the historic district in terms of scale, style, exterior features, building placement and site access, as related to the primary facade(s), in rendering a decision to grant or deny a certificate of appropriateness."

-- weigh the impact of the loss of a structure's historical or architectural contribution to the district against the cost required by the applicant to make necessary improvements to the structure per Title 5 (Building Regulations). - Add separate submittal requirements for COA applications for proposed demolitions vs. nondemolitions.
-This requirement has been added to give emphasis on the separate requests and to clearly indicate the additional submittal requirements for a demolition application (additional submittal requirements include an independent structural analysis and an architectural and historical significance analysis). - Add a requirement that an independent structural analysis be completed for any proposed demolition of a landmarked structure in whole (or in part, as determined by the Zoning Administrator).
+- Include an "Impact of Demolition" factor for consideration of a COA such that the HPC may weigh the impact of the loss of a structure's historical or architectural contribution to the district against the cost required by the applicant to make necessary improvements to the structure per Title 5 (Building Regulations). - Add separate submittal requirements for COA applications for proposed demolitions vs. nondemolitions.
+This requirement has been added to emphasize the separate requests and to clearly indicate the additional submittal requirements for a demolition application (additional submittal requirements include an independent structural analysis and an architectural and historical significance analysis). - Add a requirement that an independent structural analysis be completed for any proposed demolition of a landmarked structure in whole (or in part, as determined by the Zoning Administrator).
 Said analysis shall be contracted by the City and paid for by the applicant seeking approval of the proposed demolition.
+An application submitted for a single family residential building shall be up to a maximum of \$5,000 and any structural analysis for a nonresidential building shall be paid for in full by the applicant.